pgadmin-org/pgadmin4/docs/en_US/mfa.rst

    "MFA_ENABLED","The default value for this parameter is True.
-   To disable 2FA, set the value to *False*" "SUPPORTED_MFA_LIST", "Set the authentication methods to be supported " "MFA_EMAIL_SUBJECT", "<APP_NAME> - Verification Code e.g. pgAdmin 4 -
+   To disable 2FA, set the value to *False*" "MFA_SUPPORTED_METHODS", "Set the authentication methods to be supported e.g. email, authenticator" "MFA_EMAIL_SUBJECT", "<APP_NAME> - Verification Code e.g. pgAdmin 4 -
    Verification Code"
    "MFA_FORCE_REGISTRATION", "Force the user to configure the authentication